Lab 5 - HPC Center services¶

 R tasks¶

-Instead, let's compare the computational performance of basic mathematical functions between RStudio and running a job on the cluster.
+Let's compare the computational performance of basic mathematical functions between RStudio and running a job on the cluster.
 To facilitate this comparison, we'll utilize the R library 'bench' for benchmarking.
 This package employs a high-precision timer, allowing us to compare the execution time of operations that are nearly instantaneous.

 library("bench") # loads bench library